 The recipe uses boneless thigh, but it would work with joints as well.
 I prefer to brown the meat, but its not totally necessary.
-For a less hassle version, you can use frozen chopped onions and fresh chicken joints, skin on or off, and pour the sauce and water over.
+For a less hassle version, you can use frozen chopped onions and fresh chicken joints, skin on or off, and pour the sauce over.
 It should be cooked slowly, so the slow cooker or oven on timer before work is even better.

 - 1.2 kg chicken, thigh, breast or joints free range, skin on or off it's up to you